PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/backend/database.md

 - Use a collective name.
 For example staff and employees.
 - Do not prefix with tbl or any other such descriptive prefix or Hungarian notation.
 - Never give a table the same name as one of its columns and vice versa.
-- It is recommended to avoid, where possible, concatenating two table names together to create the name of a relationship table.
-Rather than cars_mechanics prefer services.

 ### Columns convention:
 - Always use the singular name.